FastRabbitON/AngularTourOfHeroes/README.md

 ## How to run
  1. Download the entire repository
- 2. Open BuildVersion folder
+ 2. Open buildVersion folder
- 3. Run http-server in BuildVersion folder
+ 3. Run http-server in buildVersion folder
  4. Open localhost page in browser

 ## Technologies Used